dejanbatanjac/dejanbatanjac.github.io/_posts/2020-07-09-Resnet from scratch.md

 ## Initialization tip

-We haven't initialized the conv layers, but to do that I would use this function:
+We haven't initialized the conv layers in a custom way, but to do that I would use this function:

 ```
 def reset_parameters(self):